f-heeger/two_marker_metabarcoding/README.md

 ### Preparing your working directory

 You can directly download the files into your working directory or clone the repository with git.
-Your working folder should contain three files beside this readme:

-   * `perpDatabases.snakemake.py`
-   * `metabarcoding.snakemake.py`
-   * `config.json`

 ### Setting up your configuration file